ProjetSpecifique/ProjetSpecifique/README.md

 __Java__ project to compute distances between tags using __Jenson Shanon Divergence__.
 This project can generate csv file with the matrix of distance and fill the database distance table.

 ### generateCategoryImagesSet
 __Java__ project to generate sets of images ok and not ok for each terme you want.
-Sets are save in csv files.
+Sets are saved in csv files.

 ### imagesVisualisation
 __HTML, CSS, Javascript__ project to visualize images of a csv file with tag cloud.
 The visualization with a simple html page.